hahnyuan/PB-LLM/README.md

-# Binary Quantization for Large Language Models
+# PB-LLM: Partially Binarized Large Language Models

 This work explores network binarization, a radical form of quantization, compressing model weights to a single bit, specifically for Large Language Models (LLMs) compression.
 Due to previous binarization methods collapsing LLMs, we propose a novel approach, Partially-Binarized LLM (PB-LLM), which can achieve extreme low-bit quantization while maintaining the linguistic reasoning capacity of quantized LLMs.